On a breezy summer August evening In Manhattan, walking around Tudor Park with my Mom, a serious thought suddenly stopped her from walking.

 Today my Dad and I drove from New York to Washington, DC.
 About five hours of drive time, on a circuitous route he preferred, avoiding all major highways and cities between the two metropolitan areas.
 (I met him in Irvington and we took 287 > 78 > lunch at a Jamaican place in Harrisburg > 15 > 270, if you’re curious.)

 Along the route, I saw only three signs I should have stopped to photograph.

 A few times he pointed, slowly, gesturally, with his right hand, as if controlled like a marionette of childhood desire.
-Occasionally these gestures were accompanied by exhortation: “Dairy Queen!” — pronounced with just enough time to slow down with accident as the driver of his Subaru.
+Occasionally these gestures were accompanied by exhortation: “Dairy Queen!” — pronounced with just enough time to slow down without accident as the driver of his Subaru.
 And occasionally these gestures were silent.